TaQuangKhoi/Napkin-Collect-Android/README.md

 # Napkin-Collect-Android
-I try to develop a android app to send thought to Napkin.one
+An android app to send thought to Napkin.one

 ## Napkin API Document
 https://intercom.help/napkin-support/en/articles/6419774-api-creating-thoughts